 We've seen ENT, Audiology, PT, OT, SLP, Hematology, Genetics, Endocrinology, Infectious Disease, Neurology, Ophthalmology, DDBP, Urology, Pediatric Gynecology, Developmental Pediatrics, Orthopedics, and a new referral for Pediatric Rehab.
 I'm sure I missed a few here as well because... it's a lot of specialists to remember.

 I am a single woman.
-I started my journey knowing that I would be a single-parent.
+I started my journey knowing that I would be a single parent.
 I don't have someone I can come home to and tap out.
 I'm the sole-provider, the sole-decision maker, the sole-comforter, the sole-protector, the sole-weight carrier, the sole-everything.
-I also homeschool all of my girls.
+In addition to all of that, I also homeschool all of my girls.

 I don't say all of these things for any type of recognition, or unsung hero crap.
-Because nothing could be farther from the truth.
+Because nothing could be further from the truth.
 I am a sinner and a broken person.
 I am woefully inept.
 I question my sanity and decisions daily.
 I'm overwhelmed 95% of the time.
 I cry in random places.
 I cry when someone is nice to me.
 I'm an expert worrier.
 I worry about our finances.
-It's not fun adding up the items you put into your grocery cart on your phone calculator to make sure you don't overdraw your account.
 I wonder if we will ever get out of this season of hard.
 Will God keep me in the valley of absolute surrender and trust?
 I worry about the health of my girls - there are some scary issues and all of it feels enormous.
 I wonder if I'm meeting their needs.
 Am I listening enough?
 Am I playing enough?
 Am I present enough?
 Why did I flip out over the hangers on their floor?
 Why do dirty dishes in the sink drive me to the brink of rage?
-Because I am weak.
-I can't do it on my own.
+Because I am weak and I can't do it on my own.
 No one can.
 I need Jesus every single day of my life.
 Without him, I can't even begin to imagine how terrible our life would be.